Biography

 As a composer, López-Gavilán has built a substantial and deeply personal catalogue.
 His works draw from classical architecture, Cuban rhythmic life, jazz harmony, and a gift for melody that makes the music immediate without making it simple.
 More than one hundred of his compositions are in active circulation, including solo piano works, chamber music, orchestral scores, and concertos.

 His piano concerto Emporium has become one of the defining works of his orchestral life.
 Premiered in 2016 with the Classical Tahoe Orchestra under Joel Revzen, the concerto has since been performed by orchestras across the United States, Colombia, Cuba, and Russia.
-It was recorded at Skywalker Studios with Ken-David Masur conducting the Classical Tahoe Orchestra, with Grammy-winning engineer Shawn Murphy leading the recording team, and released by Reference Recordings.
+In 2022, Emporium was recorded at Skywalker Sound with the Classical Tahoe Orchestra under Ken-David Masur, with Grammy-winning engineer Shawn Murphy leading the recording team.
+In March 2026, Reference Recordings released the first commercial recording of Emporium on the album Emporium: Music of Aldo López-Gavilán (RR-154), with the Boulder Philharmonic Orchestra under Music Director Michael Butterman and the composer at the piano.
 ConcertoNet called Emporium “a dizzying delight” and described López-Gavilán as “a magnet of musical invention.”

 The work has also drawn strong praise from conductors who have brought it to the stage.
 James Ross, who conducted Emporium with the Alexandria Symphony Orchestra, called it “a major life-affirming event for any orchestra to tackle.”
 Stefan Sanders, who led the work with the Central Texas Philharmonic, described it as “a modern masterpiece, a vibrant synthesis of rhythmic vitality, lyrical depth, and striking orchestral color.”

 López-Gavilán’s orchestral voice continues to expand.
-His three-movement Concerto for Clarinet and Orchestra received its world premiere in 2024 with the Boulder Philharmonic Orchestra and clarinetist Ricardo Morales, adding another major work to a catalogue increasingly recognized by orchestras and conductors for its color, vitality, and audience appeal.
+His three-movement Concerto for Clarinet and Orchestra received its world premiere in January 2024 with the Boulder Philharmonic Orchestra and clarinetist Ricardo Morales.
+Those performances appear alongside Emporium and the solo piano suite Hechizos on the Reference Recordings album, adding another major work to a catalogue admired for its color, vitality, and direct connection with audiences.

-Collaboration has been one of the great constants of his career.
+Collaboration has shaped much of López-Gavilán’s career.
 He made his Carnegie Hall debut in 2012 as part of the hall’s Voces de Latino América festival.
 He returned to Carnegie Hall’s Stern Auditorium in 2022 as the composer of 90 Miles, an Afro-mambo commissioned by the Orpheus Chamber Orchestra and premiered with Arturo Sandoval.
-He also played an active role in Live From Lincoln Center: Joshua Bell — Seasons of Cuba, the Emmy-nominated PBS special led by Joshua Bell and featuring artists including Dave Matthews, Carlos Varela, Larisa Martínez, and the Chamber Orchestra of Havana.
+He also played an active role in Live From Lincoln Center: Joshua Bell, Seasons of Cuba, the Emmy-nominated PBS special led by Joshua Bell and featuring artists including Dave Matthews, Carlos Varela, Larisa Martínez, and the Chamber Orchestra of Havana.

 His long collaboration with Harlem Quartet, co-founded by his brother, violinist Ilmar Gavilán, has opened another important chapter.
 Their album Havana Meets Harlem was nominated for a 2025 Latin Grammy Award for Best Instrumental Album.
 The brothers’ own story is told in the award-winning documentary Los Hermanos / The Brothers, which follows their parallel lives across the divide between Cuba and the United States and features a score composed by Aldo.

 López-Gavilán’s recording career as a leader began in 1999 with En el ocaso de la hormiga y el elefante, winner of the Cubadisco Grand Prix in 2000.
 His later recordings include Talking to the Universe, Soundbites, Dimensional, López-Gavilán Live at Teatro Martí, Playgrounds, and Brothers, his duo album with Ilmar, which won First Prize in Instrumental Music at the 2020–2021 Cubadisco Awards.
-In 2026, his catalogue received seven Cubadisco nominations across two recordings with the Orquesta de Cámara de La Habana under Maestra Daiana García.
+In 2026, his music received seven Cubadisco nominations across two recordings with the Orquesta de Cámara de La Habana under Maestra Daiana García, with De todos los colores y también sinfónico winning the award in the vocal-symphonic category.

 He has appeared at major venues and festivals throughout the Americas and Europe, including Carnegie Hall, Jazz at Lincoln Center, the Kennedy Center, the Adrienne Arsht Center, SFJAZZ, Benaroya Hall, the Wallis Annenberg Center for the Performing Arts, Maison symphonique de Montréal, Royal Festival Hall, Teatro Teresa Carreño, Bellas Artes, and Piano aux Jacobins in Toulouse, where he became the first Cuban pianist to appear on a series that has presented Sviatoslav Richter, Alfred Brendel, Martha Argerich, and Murray Perahia.

 Whether he is performing a concerto, a solo recital, a chamber program, or a set of his own improvisation-driven works, López-Gavilán brings the same artistic identity to the stage.
-He is not a classical pianist who occasionally enters jazz, nor a jazz musician borrowing from the concert hall.
-He is a pianist-composer with a language of his own, shaped by Cuba, sharpened by classical training, expanded through collaboration, and kept alive by the freedom of improvisation.
+He does not move between classical music, jazz, and composition as separate identities.
+He brings them into one language of his own, shaped by Cuba, sharpened by classical training, expanded through collaboration, and kept alive by the freedom of improvisation.

 Selected Quotes